The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

 List comprehensions are a novel feature of \textsc{epddl}, inspired by functional languages like Haskell.
 List comprehensions provide a concise and powerful syntax for defining lists of syntactic elements satisfying complex conditions, here also called \emph{list formulas}, a feature that can be useful, or even necessary, in many situations.
 In \textsc{epddl}, list comprehensions are used in different parts of a specification, \eg in quantified formulas, and actions' parameters (see Section~\ref{sec:syntax-actions}).
 In the former case they are used to define the ground lists of parameters of a formula, and in the latter to specify the ground parameters to instantiate an action schema.
-Note that, in general, to correctly build the lists of ground parameters, lists formulas need to be evaluated at \emph{grounding time}.
+Note that, as they are intended to specify which ground values can be assigned to parameters, lists formulas need to be evaluated at \emph{grounding time}.
 For instance, consider the quantified formula \texttt{(forall (?b - block | (/= ?b b1)) (clear ?b))}, expressing the fact that all blocks except for $b_1$ are clear.
 Evaluating the condition \texttt{(/= ?b b1)} on the set of blocks of Example~\ref{ex:multi-agent-bw} induces the ground list \texttt{(b2 b3 b4)} of objects of type \texttt{block}, from which we obtain the ground formula $\mathtt{clear}_{\mathtt{b_2}} \land \mathtt{clear}_{\mathtt{b_3}} \land \mathtt{clear}_{\mathtt{b_4}}$ (see Section~\ref{sec:semantics-formulas} for more details).